-At the same time as we entered into the License Agreement, we also entered into a Share Subscription Agreement (the "Share Subscription Agreement") with Mars Overseas Limited, an affiliate of Videocon ("Mars Overseas").
+At the same time as we entered into the original License Agreement with Videocon, we also entered into a Share Subscription Agreement (the "Share Subscription Agreement") with Mars Overseas Limited, an affiliate of Videocon ("Mars Overseas").
 Under the Share Subscription Agreement, Mars Overseas purchased 20,000,000 unregistered shares of our common stock (the "CopyTele Shares") from us for an aggregate purchase price of \$16,200,000, which was valued based on the actively traded market price of our common stock.
 The purchase of the CopyTele Shares pursuant to the Subscription Agreement closed in November 2007.
 Also in November 2007, our wholly-owned British Virgin Islands subsidiary, CopyTele International Ltd. ("CopyTele International"), entered into a GDR Purchase Agreement, as amended (the "Purchase Agreement") with Global EPC Ventures Limited ("Global"), for CopyTele International to purchase from Global 1,495,845 global depository receipts of Videocon (the "Videocon GDRs"), acquired by Global on the Luxembourg Stock Exchange for an aggregate purchase price of \$16,200,000.
 The price of the Videocon global depository receipts on the Luxembourg Stock Exchange is based on the underlying price of Videocon's equity shares which are traded on stock exchanges in India with prices quoted in rupees.
 The purchase of the Videocon GDRs pursuant to the Purchase Agreement closed in December 2007.
 For the purpose of effecting a lock up of the Videocon GDRs and CopyTele Shares (collectively, the "Securities") for a period of seven years, and therefore restricting both parties from selling or transferring the Securities during such period, CopyTele International and Mars Overseas entered into two Loan and Pledge Agreements in November 2007.
 The Videocon GDRs are to be held as security for a loan in the principal amount of \$5,000,000 from Mars Overseas to CopyTele International, and the CopyTele Shares are similarly held as security for a loan in the principal amount of \$5,000,000 from CopyTele International to Mars Overseas.
-The loans are for a t
+The loans are for a term of seven years and do not bear interest.
+See Note 1 to the Consolidated Financial Statements.